mikavir/rx-decode/TESTING.md

     ```

     After numerous attempts to address the issue and seeking solutions from various resources, I've concluded that the problem might be related to the behavior of event handlers on mobile and touch screen devices.
+A lack of debugging tool on mobile devices makes it challenging to fix the bug.

 ### GitHub **Issues**